 Step Two: One week later, go back and have the skin test done again; return 48-72 hours later to have it read.

-A tine test is not acceptable, and the one-step TB test is not acceptable.
+A tine test and the one-step TB test is not acceptable.
 If you have had a positive skin test in the past, you must have documentation of a negative chest x-ray.